In this section

 Pass HNC with overall Distinction to include 90 distinctions in level 4/5 credits/units may be specified.

-Applicants may also meet the course entry requirements with combinations of different qualifications to the same standard as defined by UCAS (provided subject requirements as noted above are met).
+You may also meet the course entry requirements with combinations of different qualifications to the same standard as recognised by the University (provided subject requirements as noted above are met).
 Examples of acceptable combinations include:

 2 A Levels and BTEC Subsidiary Diploma